mohsenSy/mohsenSy.github.io/_posts/2018-02-03-data-processing-pipeline-part-1.md

 They are a valuable resource for investigating bugs and learning about user's activity which can be used later to improve user's experience.

-## infrastructure requirements for a Data Processing Pipeline
+## Infrastructure requirements for Data Processing Pipeline
-* Low Latency: When ingesting logs from the application to the system this must happen as quickly as possible and not delay response from the server to achieve this I used rabbitmq server to send logs from the application to it directly, rabbitmq will be ran on the same server as the application server to minimize delay.
+* Low Latency: When ingesting logs from the application to the system this must happen as quickly as possible and not delay response from the server to achieve this I used rabbitmq server to send logs from the application to it directly, rabbitmq will be running on the same server as the application server to minimize delay.
 * Scalability: Today the application could be ingesting hundreds of logs per hour but in the future as the application becomes more and more famous we need the system to be able to scale with the increased traffic this can be achieved by using multiple